 If you have suffered a work-related injury, prepare to do the following:

 Trouble can arise at any step in the process of filing a claim and receiving compensation benefits.
-Our personal attorneys in Houston have helped many clients prepare for these obstacles and obtain their compensation with reduced hassle.
+Our personal attorneys have helped many clients prepare for these obstacles and obtain their compensation with reduced hassle.

 The Texas statute of limitations only allows injured workers to file a claim within a period of one year after discovery of the injury—even if you are not certain that you have a case, contact Daspit Law Firm.
 Trust a legal team that has successfully recovered millions in damages for clients.